blocktree/cosmos-adapter/README.md

 # testnet denom
 testnetDenom = "muon"

 # Is network test?
 isTestNet = true

+# scan mempool or not
+isScanMemPool = false

 # pay fee or not
 payFee = false